Skip to content

 Spain

 Spanish tenancy law (Ley de Arrendamientos Urbanos, LAU) offers strong tenant protections, including minimum 5-year lease terms for individual landlords.
-However, contracts are in Spanish, and navigating disputes requires a Spanish lawyer.
+Contracts are in Spanish, and navigating disputes typically requires a Spanish-speaking lawyer.
+Our complete guide to renting in Spain as a foreigner covers the process in detail.

-For English-speaking expats, the language barrier in legal and administrative matters adds a layer of complexity when renting in Spain.
+For English-speaking expats, the language requirement in legal and administrative matters adds a layer of complexity when renting in Spain.

 Lifestyle Comparison